Imeth97/boilerplater/README.md

   - Making usage of server functions, server actions & route handlers.
   - [Next.js Documentation](https://nextjs.org/).

-- **Authentication with NextAuth**:
+- **Authentication with NextAuth - Why pay for a service when you can do it yourself easily?**:

-  - Full email and password implementation.
+  - Full email and password (credentials provider) implementation with sessions.
-  - Sessions management.
+  - Email confirmation and password reset with JWT.
   - [NextAuth Documentation](https://next-auth.js.org/).

 - **PostgreSQL Database Integration with Drizzle ORM**: